Hours of Operation & COVID Protocols

 We accept: Pet beds, bowls, leashes, collars, toys, poop bags, carriers/crates, new litter boxes, towels, fleece blankets, litter (unscented), new cardboard cat scratchers, pet medications, and unopened pet food (see Amazon wishlist for the type we use in our shelter and the Pet Food Pantry for other types of food) ts

 We do not accept: Human pillows or bedding (sheets, comforters, knitted blankets, etc), expired pet food/medications, opened pet food, used litter boxes, carpeted cat trees

-To donate: Please bring your goods to the Animal Resource Center on Monday or Wednesday between 12p - 2pm.
-If your are unable to deliver during those hours, please bring the goods inside and give to a member of the staff.
+To donate: Please call prior to bringing your goods to the Animal Resource Center.
 The bin in the parking lot is for pet food only.